Dilshad Nahar Kona

-Dilshad Nahar Kona (born 15 April 1983; known as Kona) is a Bangladeshi singer.
+Dilshad Nahar Kona (born 15 April 1983) is a Bangladeshi singer.
 She won Bangladesh National Film Award for Best Female Playback Singer for her song "Tui Ki Amar Hobi Re" in the film Bishwoshundori (2020).

 Early life

 Kona was a student of Moghbazar Girls High School and Lalmatia College, Dhaka.
 She studied Nazrul Geeti in Nazrul Academy.

 Career

 Kona was a member of the female band Angels Four with Nafisa, Rumana and Tisha during 2003–2006.
 It was formed by S.I.
 Tutul and Shopon.
 After the band was disbanded, she started her solo career in 2006 with her first album Jamitik Bhalobasha.
 Her next album Fuad featuring Kona, with Fuad, was released in 2008.
-The album Simply Kona released in 2011 was composed by Sri-Lankan music director Iraj Weeraratne and Bangladeshi composers Bappa Mazumdar and Fuad.
+The album Simply Kona released in 2011 was composed by Sri-Lankan music director Iraj Weeraratne and Bangladeshi composers Bappa Mazumder and Fuad.

 Kona performs voice-overs on television commercials in Bangladesh.
 She hosted a show on NTV named Tumader Jonno Bangladesh.
 She was one of the seven singers of the official song of 2014 ICC World Twenty20.